alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 The predicate may run later than the line that creates `matching`.
 It may run again if the sequence is enumerated twice.
 A later operator may short-circuit before every order is checked.

-Cache factories are an especially good .NET example. `ConcurrentDictionary<TKey, TValue>.GetOrAdd` may call its value factory more than once under concurrency, even though only one value is stored:
+Cache factories are another good example. `ConcurrentDictionary<TKey, TValue>.GetOrAdd` may call its value factory more than once under concurrency, even though only one value is stored:

 ```csharp
 var summary = cache.GetOrAdd(id, key =>